wp-plugins/shutto/readme.txt

 This plugin makes it easy to convert your WordPress into a smartphone site.

 == Description ==
+*Important!
+Currently , shutto plugin does not support*

 "shutto" is a service for authoring and optimization from PC Website to smartphone site.
 This plugin makes it easy to convert your WordPress into a smartphone site.